jonburdon/calm-little-stars/README.md

 3. Verify there is no overflow.
 4. Verify any video is responsive and plays when clicked.
 5. Verify any links to downloads or external sites open in a new tab.
+6. Verify that images cover the screen without interferring with text.
+During testing it was found that the hero image needed to be wider on extra large screens, so a separate image was loaded via a media query.
+The hero image was set to 95% viewport height for extra lareg screens.

 * *Footer*
 1. Enter a correct email address in the text field and click the submit button.